petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

 tuple
 -----

-Tuple type is almost the same as array, but it cannot be changed in any way.
+Tuple data type is almost the same as array, but it cannot be changed in any way.
 You create a set of values once, then you can iterate over it, copy, etc., but no modification operations are available.
 At most you can create a new tuple.
 A tuple is created in the same way as an array, but with round brackets instead of square brackets::